Joint State and Sparse Input Estimation in Linear Dynamical Systems: Derivation of BP-RKS and Group BP-RKS

 When the control inputs share a common support $\tilde{\bs{u}}_K$, we can rearrange its entries to get a block sparse vector as explained in \Cref{sec:l1_joint_sparse}.
 Specifically, $\hat{\bs{u}}_K = \in\bb{R}^{Km}$ is block sparse with block length $K$, where we use the definition in \eqref{eq:rearrange_block}.
 The corresponding columns of $\bar{\bs{\Gamma}}_K$ are also rearranged, which we denote as $\hat{\bs{\Gamma}}_K$, leading to the system of equations $\bar{\bs{y}}_K = \hat{\bs{\Gamma}}_K\hat{\bs{u}}_K+\bar{\bs{n}}_K$.
 We can now exploit the block sparsity structure by imposing an $\ell_1/\ell_2$ type penalty~\cite{eldar2009robust} on $\hat{\bs{u}}_K$ to arrive at the following optimization problem:

 The problem \eqref{eq:u_vec l1-l2 opt} can be solved by rewriting it as a second-order cone program using an auxiliary variable $\bs{t}$ as given below:

-The resulting algorithm, which is referred to as group BP-RKS, is identical to \Cref{alg:RKS-BP} except that in Step 6 we solve \eqref{eq:group_BP_opt} instead of \eqref{eq:BPQC}. \begin{IEEEbiography}[{ }] {Rupam Kalyan Chakraborty} received the B. Tech. degree in electronics and communication engineering from Institute of Engineering $\And$ Management, Kolkata, India, in 2016.
+The resulting algorithm, which is referred to as group BP-RKS, is identical to \Cref{alg:RKS-BP} except that in Step 6 we solve \eqref{eq:group_BP_opt} instead of \eqref{eq:BPQC}.

+\begin{IEEEbiography}[{ }] {Rupam Kalyan Chakraborty} received the B. Tech. degree in electronics and communication engineering from Institute of Engineering $\And$ Management, Kolkata, India, in 2016.
 He received M. Tech degree on Microwave Engineering from Institute of Radiophysics and Electronics, University of Calcutta, India and M. Tech degree in signal processing from Department of electrical communication engineering (ECE), Indian Institute of Science (IISc), Bangalore, in 2018 and 2021, respectively.
 From 2021-2023 he worked as algorithm design engineer in Signalchip Innovations, Bengaluru, on GNSS tracking algorithm development.
-Currently he is an Research associate at Department of ECE, Indian Institute of Science (IISc), Bangalore.
+Currently he is a Ph.D. student in the signal processing systems group at the Delft University of Technology (TU Delft), Netherlands.
 His research interests include statistical signal processing, adaptive filtering, and compressive sensing. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Geethu Joseph} received the B. Tech. degree in electronics and communication engineering from the National Institute of Technology, Calicut, India, in 2011, and the M. E. degree in signal processing and the Ph.D. degree in electrical communication engineering (ECE) from the Indian Institute of Science (IISc), Bangalore, in 2014 and 2019, respectively.
 She was a postdoctoral fellow with the department of electrical engineering and computer science at Syracuse University, NY, USA, from 2019 to 2021.
 She is currently an assistant professor in the signal processing systems group at the Delft University of Technology, Delft, Netherlands.
 She was awarded the 2022 IEEE SPS best PhD dissertation award and the 2020 SPCOM best doctoral dissertation award.
 She also secured the medals for the best Ph.D. thesis and the best M. E. (signal processing) of the ECE dept. at IISc for 2019-'20 and 2014, respectively.
 She is an associate editor of the IEEE Sensors Journal.
 Her research interests include statistical signal processing, network control, and machine learning. \end{IEEEbiography}